 Step 2: Receive Submissions

-Post a “Call for Submissions” request on your blog a week or two before your carnival, so readers can submit entries directly to you.
-Meanwhile, Google Docs will be collecting posts from the submission form.
+Post a “Call for Submissions” request on your blog and social media accounts a week or two before your carnival, so readers can submit entries directly to you.
+Don’t rely on submissions, though, because you may not get anything worth using.

 Step 3: Sort Out the Spam